 However, determining the budget for your social media depends on your business goals.
 If your aim is to maintain a positive brand image and gradually expand your audience, a monthly allocation of $500 to $1,200 is recommended.

-We have further broken down this cost for you into freelancer, agency, and software costs.
+We have further broken down this cost for you into freelancer, agency, and social media management tools.

 Hiring a freelancer for social media management services can be a cost-effective solution for businesses that need professional assistance but are not ready to commit to an in-house resource or agency fees.

-Here is a detailed breakdown of the costs associated with US-Intermediate social media expert freelancers for different services:
+Here is a detailed breakdown of the social media management pricing associated with US-Intermediate social media expert freelancers for different services:

 Small Business Charges | Average Project Price (Per Month of Campaign) |